-Switching to Renoise form a non-full screen app will always slide the Dock away immediately.
-It will not display the Dock permanently or temporarily.
+Switching to Renoise from a non-fullscreen app will cause the Dock to always slide away immediately.
+This will not display the Dock permanently or temporarily.

-Dragging a non-full screen Renoise window into a new space inside Mission Control will enter Renoise into full screen without the symptoms described above, presenting a workaround.
+Dragging an instance of Renoise into its own space inside Mission Control will enter Renoise into fullscreen mode without the main symptom described at the top of this post, presenting a limited workaround.

-The Apple support article explains this process:
+An Apple support article explains this process: